-The main hypothesis of the paper is that the findings from the online survey are credible and closely mirror those reported in the relevant literature.
+The main hypothesis of the paper is that the findings from the online survey are credible, and closely mirror those reported in the relevant literature.
 If this hypothesis is borne out, the online findings may be considered reliable and online data collection can be incorporated into the national data generation policy process as an important additional resource to inform policy.

-II.
-LITERATURE REVIEW
+II ITERATURE REVIEW

-The literature on educated unemployment can be distinguished from the more general youth unemployment literature by recognising that there are crucial differences between the two in analytical and policy terms.
-In the post-war decades of the 1950s and 1960s, there was a growing apprehension in industrialised countries about unemployed school dropouts and the potential source of social turbulence this might create (Morse 1970, Prybyla 1961, Kraus 1978).
-With time,
+The literature on educated unemployment can be distinguished from the more general youth unemployment literature by recognizing that there are crucial differences between the two in analytical and policy terms.
+In the post-war decades of the 1950s and 1960s, there was a growing apprehension in industrialised countries about unemployed school dropouts and the potential source of social turbulence this might create (Morse, David, 1970; Prybyla, J.S.
+1961; Kraus, J. 1978).
+With time, this concern also grew to include school leavers whose numbers swelled although demand for their services in the labour market failed to keep pace (Morse,

-&lt;sup>5In Bangladesh, researchers rely mainly on the Labour Force Surveys (LFS).
-For exploring specific issues (e.g., graduate unemployment and its determinants), purposive surveys are required (e.g., see Islam 1980).
+5 In Bangladesh, researchers rely mainly on the Labour Force Surveys (LFS).
+For exploring specific issues (e.g. graduate unemployment and its determinants) purposive surveys are required (e.g. see Islam, R. 1980).

-&lt;sup>6 The alternative would be to await the release of data from national surveys like LFS, that can take years, or alternatively carry out time-consuming and costly traditional field surveys.
+6 The alternative would be to await the release of data from national surveys like LFS, that can take years, or alternatively carry out time-consuming and costly traditional field surveys.

-&lt;sup>7 The definition of youth varies considerably across countries and organisations, and even within a country.
-The Department of Youth Development in Bangladesh considers young people aged 18-35 as "youth," while the Bangladesh Bureau of Statistics (BBS) uses the age range 15-29 to define youth (which is also used by the UN).
-We have adopted the more inclusive definition in this paper as have others (BRAC 2018, Khatun and Saadat 2020).
+7 The definition of youth varies considerably across countries and organizations, and even within a country.
+The Department of Youth Development in Bangladesh considers young people aged 18-35 as 'youth' while the Bangladesh Bureau of Statistics uses the age range 15-29 to define youth (which is also used by the UN).
+We have adopted the more inclusive definition in this paper as have others (BRAC, 2018; Khatun and Saadat, 2018).

-this concern also grew to include school leavers whose numbers swelled although demand for their services in the labour market failed to keep pace (Morse 1970, Main 1987, Pattersen 1997) - leading to the question of the relationship between years of schooling or educational attainment, and prospects of employment (e.g., Mincer 1991, Gordon and Trow 1979).
-This question continues to intrigue researchers even today, and indeed it has further evolved to include those in tertiary education as well (Khatun and Saadat 2020, Galal 2002, Nakata et al. 2019, Mahmud et al. 2018, Broussard and Teklesselassie 2012, Msigwa and Kipesha 2013, Wu 2011).
+David, 1970; Main, BJM 1987; Pattersen, LJM 1997) - leading to the question of the relationship between years of schooling or educational attainment, and prospects of employment (e.g. Mincer, 1991, MS Gordon and M Trow, 1979).
+This question continues to intrigue researchers even today, and indeed it has further evolved to include those in tertiary education as well (Khatun, F. and SY Saadat, 2018; Galal, A. 2002; Nakata, S et al 2019; Mahmud, M. et al 2018; N Broussard and Teklesselassie, 2012; R Msigwa and Kipesha, E.F.
+2013; C Wu 2011).

-Thus, the concern shifted from potential source of social unrest due to unemployed school dropouts to wasted public resources deployed in higher or tertiary education with the rise in graduate unemployment, driving down social and private returns (Psacharapoulos 1985, Psacharapoulos et al. 1996, Fiszbein and Psacharopoulos 1993, Birdsall 1996, Tilak 2004, Kingdon 1996).
+Thus, the concern shifted from potential source of social unrest due to unemployed school dropouts to wasted public resources deployed in higher or tertiary education with the rise in graduate unemployment, driving down social and private returns (G. Psacharapoulos 1985,1996; A Fiszbein and Psacharopoulos, G.1993; N Birdsall 1996; JBG Tilak 2004; G Kingdon 1996).